susanBuck/cmder/README.md

 Makes editing admin protected files more straightforward.
 Previously we had to include a number of different instructions for opening a file as an Admin, which varied from version to version of Windows.
 With `elevate` it's as straightfoward as `sudo` on Mac/Unix.

+## Update Clink

+Clink is a &ldquo;Powerful Bash-style command line editing for cmd.exe&rdquo;

+It lives in `vendor/clink/`

+The version of Clink that came with this original build had an issue in Windows 10 where we saw `{lamb}` in the prompt.

+Updating to [Clink v0.4.3](https://github.com/mridgers/clink/releases/tag/0.4.3) fixed this issue.

 ## Enabled ssh-agent

+*2/4/15: This feature is currently disabled (see comment out in `vendor/init.bat`) because it's not functioning in Windows 10.
+Not something we technically need in CSCI E-15, so just disabling for now.*

 ref: <https://github.com/cmderdev/cmder/issues/193>